ferdouseO/godot-appodeal-android-plugin/README.md

 # 📦Debug
 1. Connect an android device and run the example scene.
-2. The example app also has a debug window that logs everything
+2. The example app also has a debug window that logs everything.
 <img height=100 src="screenshots/ss-appodeal-bnr.png">